nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_medicationstatement.md

 When this medication statement was believed true.

-Unless there is a distinct user modifiable availability date/time for the authorisation, this is the audit trail date/time for when the authorisation was entered.
+Unless there is a distinct user-modifiable availability date/time for the authorisation, this is the audit trail date/time for when the authorisation was entered.

 ### subject ###